Language selection

 While online self-paced courses are always available, registration for instructor-led virtual classroom courses depends on the number of course offerings and the number of spots per course.

-Learners pursuing the option to pursue the Certificate of Completion of the Leadership Learning Path are not given priority to register for instructor-led virtual classroom courses.
+Learners pursuing the option to earn the Certificate of Completion of the Leadership Learning Path are not given priority to register for instructor-led virtual classroom courses.
 As these courses are listed in the learning catalogue, they are open to public servants across the country and filled on a first-come first-served basis.

 If a particular instructor-led virtual classroom course offering is full, you may want to register for a later offering.
 In the interim, you can register for another available virtual classroom course and take online self-paced courses that are part of the core curriculum.
 While all core learning options in the Leadership Learning Path are required to earn the certificate, they can be completed in any order.